-The wick structure allows the liquid to travel from one end of the heat pipe to the other via capillary action.
+The wick structure lines the inner walls of the heat pipe vessel and allows the liquid to travel from one end of the heat pipe to the other via Capillary Action.
 Each wick structure has its advantages and disadvantages.
 There is no perfect wick.
 Every wick structure has its own capillary limit.

-- The groove wick has the lowest capillary limit among the four, but works best under gravity assisted orientations where the condenser is located above the evaporator.
+- Has the lowest capillary limit among the four, but works best under gravity assisted orientations where the condenser is located above the evaporator.

-- The wire mesh wick has the most uniform wick, its works under against gravity orientations where the evaporator is located above the condenser.
+- Has the most uniform wick, its works under against gravity orientations where the evaporator is located above the condenser.

-- The sintered powder metal wick works best under against gravity orientations.
-Since the sintered powder metal wick is metallically bonded to the pipe wall, its conduction heat transfer from the pipe wall to the wick or vice versa is the best among the four common wicks.
+- Works best under against gravity orientations.
+Since the sintered powder metal wick is metallically bonded to the pipe wall, its conduction heat transfer from the pipe wall to the wick or vice versa is the best among the four common wicks

 Fig. 1 depicts the performance of four wicks.
 It can be seen that the groove heat pipe has the lowest capillary limit among the four but works best under gravity-assisted conditions.